jfarris587/order-dashboard/README.md

 # BizBoard Application

 Bizboard is a full stack ReactJS web application catered to small businesses.
 From bakeries to tailors and barbers, local businesses need a way of tracking orders and their clients.
+This web application lets a business add orders to their dashboard which has all the information they need for all their transactions.

+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+To go to the official project release, visit _____________.

+### Installing Locally

+Use **npm install** to install packages, and then run with **npm run** to create the build package for deployment use **npm build**

+## Motivation

 The high end Microsoft and cloud technologies are always developed for larger businesses and enterprises.
 In addition, they cost money and are hard to use.

-This web application lets a business add orders to their dashboard which has all the information they need about the order.
-The employer can track the progress of the order (open/pending/closed) to know if the order is complete or paid.
-With it's responsive design, it can be used where ever on whatever device.
-From the iPad at the store to a phone while on the go, a business can add orders to stay on top of production.
+This free open source project allows businesses to not have to get caught up in which SAAS to purchase.
+From the iPad at the store to a phone while on the go, employers stay on top of production.

-Fully hashed authentication allows for the users data to stay secure like all the pay-services that the big companies use, however, BizBoard is much more feasible for the small local business.

 ![](https://i.imgur.com/vEkye5s.png)

-# Technology
+## Development

+### Built With

 - React
 - Redux
-- HTML
 - SASS
-- MySQL
 - NodeJS
+- Express
+- Mongoose
-- Webpack
+- MongoDB

-# How to Run

-Use **npm install** to install packages, and then run with **npm run** to create the build package for deployment use **npm build**
+### React/Redux

+### NodeJS/Express

+### Mongoose/MongoDB

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details